Dr Alex Dennis

 I currently teach introductory social science research skills at masters level (The Research Process), a critical introduction to media studies at level 2, and a case-study based course on protest and dissent at level 3.

-I am interested in supervising students interested in conducting interactionist investigations; studies of protest, particularly in its cultural aspects; social-theoretical work; and studies in the sociology of deviance, particularly in non-criminal forms (lifestyle, sexuality, appearance, etc.).
+I am interested in supervising students interested in conducting interactionist investigations; studies of organisations; social-theoretical work; and studies of the history of sociology.

 To find out more about our PhD programmes, go to: